boyan13/boyan13/README.md

 ### Hello.
-#### My name's Boyan, I like software engineering and am passionate about all forms of STEM.
+#### My name's Boyan, I'm a cs major and a software developer (among other things) and I'm passionate about all forms of knowledge.
 In my free time I usually play games, work on personal projects, or read.
-I think we live in a complex and endlessly curious world and am always open to exploring new things, regardless of whether they have anything to do with programming or tech.
+I think we live in a complex and endlessly curious world and am always open to exploring new things, regardless of whether they have anything to do with programming and tech.

 ![banner](https://github.com/boyan13/boyan13/blob/master/banner.png)